Toolbox

 Measure line lenght Anchor

-Select "Measure line lenght" and then make a left mouse click.
-You have now defined the starting point of the measurement section.
-By further left mouse clicks you can capture as many further interpolation points of the measuring section as you like.
+Select “Measure line” and then left-click with the mouse.
+You have now defined the starting point of the measuring line.
+Further left mouse clicks can be used to record any number of additional interpolation points on the measurement line.
 Double-click to end the measurement.

 Note: The accuracy of the measured values depends on the accuracy of the geodata used.